cmelnu/brain-tumor-classifier/README.md

 # 🧠 Brain Tumor Classifier

-A deep learning project for classifying brain tumor images using TensorFlow and OpenCV.
+A deep learning project for classifying brain tumor images using PyTorch.
 This project includes data preprocessing, model training, evaluation, and visualization.

 ---